 \enter

 \paragraph{Applications in mathematics:} The present construction allows for various new perspectives on symmetries, their deformations, and contractions within mathematics.
 Notably, expansions of order \(k + 1\) can be seen as deformations of the expansions of order \(k\).

+In addition, the Lie algebra expansions \(\g_\phi^{(k)}\) inherit the structure of a \emph{nilpotent graded} Lie algebra: this can be achieved by considering the parameter \(\varepsilon\) as an element of the graded line, i.e.\ \(\varepsilon \in \R[1]\), inducing a natural gradation on the germ Lie algebra \(\Gamma(\g)\) by power series expansion of germs.
+Concretely, in the \.{I}nönü--Wigner case \eqref{eq:iw-contraction} the induced gradation on the order-\(k\) Lie algebra expansion reads

+Note that due to \(\varepsilon \, (\g/\h)\) forming an abelian ideal, we may view \(\g_\h^{(0)}\) also as a (rather trivial) \emph{super} Lie algebra, viewing \(\varepsilon\) as an element of the odd line, \(\varepsilon \in \Pi \R\).
+In particular, these identifications allow us to apply the integration theory for \emph{super} or \emph{nilpotent graded} Lie algebras to their respective \emph{super} or \emph{nilpotent graded} Lie groups using \emph{Harish-Chandra modules}, cf.\ \cite{SCHEUNERT2005324,Gavarini}.
+This perspective will be studied in a follow-up article.
+We believe that this formulation, using a different language, provides a valuable addition to our present results.

-In addition, expansions of order \(k = 1\) inherit the structure of a \emph{super} Lie algebra, while general finite expansions inherit the structure of a \emph{graded} Lie algebra: This perspective is sketched as an outlook in our conclusion (\Cref{sec:conclusion}) and will be studied in a follow-up article.
-In particular, we can then apply explicit integration techniques for \emph{super} or \emph{graded} Lie algebras to their respective \emph{super} or \emph{graded} Lie groups using \emph{Harish-Chandra modules}, cf.\ \cite{SCHEUNERT2005324,Gavarini}.
-Specifically, we aim to construct a \emph{derived} version, which measures the respective deformations explicitly using the dual perspective of the Chevalley--Eilenberg cochain complex, cf.\ \cite{Jubin_Kotov_Poncin_Salnikov}.
-More generally, we plan to generalise the present constructions to Lie algebroids and Lie groupoids as well as \(L_\infty\)-algebras and \(L_\infty\)-groups, cf.\ \cite{Getzler}.
+Further, we plan to construct a \emph{derived} version, which measures the respective deformations explicitly using the dual perspective of the Chevalley--Eilenberg cochain complex, cf.\ \cite{Jubin_Kotov_Poncin_Salnikov}.
+More generally, we plan to generalize the present constructions to Lie algebroids and Lie groupoids as well as \(L_\infty\)-algebras and \(L_\infty\)-groups, cf.\ \cite{Getzler}.